turkeyes/importannots/README.md

 This is the repository for the ImportAnnots labeling tool.
 This tool can be used for multi-purpose content labeling on images.
 It has been primarily used for annotating importance on graphic designs (see O'Donovan et al., 2014 and Bylinskii et al., 2017).

-Examples of the interface running:
+Example of the interface running:

 ![Usage Gif](img/imp_labeling_gif_1.gif)